Learn Music and Audio Production | iZotope Tips and Tutorials

 Gates are mainly used to cut out audio when it’s quiet and unneeded.
 This can be on a vocal to eliminate breaths, or can be used as an expander to isolate louder signals in a recording (e.g. isolating drums).
 Gates are equally useful in a studio recording or live sound context.

 They can also be used in a similarly creative way as the expander example above.
 However, a gate would cause that static sample to pump harder and therefore have a more difficult time blending with the drums.
 Therefore, you may just want to use an expander for that.

 Dynamic range is a major aspect of any sound’s identity.
 Additionally, the level balance between elements over the course of a track is super important for mixing.
-As a result, dynamics processors like compressors, limiters, expanders, and gates are invaluable tools for any producer or mix engineer.
+As a result, audio dynamics processors like compressors, limiters, expanders, and gates are invaluable tools for any producer or mix engineer.
 With the four of them, you should be able to shape a sound’s dynamics in any way you’d like.